CRehfuss/CortanaIntelligenceSuiteWorkshopManual/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

     ![Screenshot](images/prepare_the_weather_0.png)

 5. Next, scroll to the **SeaLevelPressure** column.
-Observe that the Data Type was inferred as an Object and there are 0 Missing Values.
-Examine the histogram, and observe that many of the features of a numeric value (e.g., 29.96, 30.01, etc.), but there are many features with the string value of M for Missing.
+Observe that the Data Type was inferred as an Object and workbench thinks there are 0 Missing Values.
+Examine the histogram, and observe that many of the features of a numeric value (e.g., 29.96, 30.01, etc.), but there are many features with the string value of M which stands for Missing.
 We will need to replace this value of M with a suitable numeric value so that we can convert this feature to be a numeric feature.

     ![Screenshot](images/prepare_the_weather_1.png)

 6. Finally, examine the **HourlyPrecip** feature.
-Observe that it too was inferred to have a Data Type of Object and is missing values 0  rows.
+Observe that it too was inferred to have a Data Type of Object and is missing 0  rows.
 Looking at the histogram, observe that besides the numeric values, there is a value T for Trace amount of rain and there is an empty input.
 We will need to replace the T with a suitable numeric value, remove the rows with the empty input, and covert this feature to a numeric feature.

     ![Screenshot](images/prepare_the_weather_2.png)

-7. As with the manipulation of the flight data, here you will use R script to perform the necessary data manipulation tasks on the weather data.
+7. While we manipulated the flight data by hand, here you will use a pyth script to perform the necessary data manipulation tasks on the weather data.
 The following steps will be taken:
     1. Substitue missing values in the **HourlyPrecip** and **WindSpeed** columns.
     1. Create a new column called **Hour** based on the **Time** column.
     1. Replace the **WindSpeed** values that contain **M**.